SushilKumar57/ShapeAI_Bootcamp_BWD/README.md

-# SHAPEAI Javascript Web Dev with Javascript and React.JS BOOTCAMP
+# SHAPEAI Web Dev with Javascript and React.JS BOOTCAMP
 Hi I made this project during the 7 Days Free Bootcamp, conducted by <b> SHAPEAI
 </b>.
 The instructor during the session was Mr. Shaurya Sinha (Data Analyst Intern at Jio).
 I got to